 It all started when…

+River Oaks Shopping Center is one of the oldest shopping centers not only in Texas, but also in the United States.
 The first commercial structures that later became what we call River Oaks Shopping Center were built in the 1930s.
-During the 40s, 50s and throughout the remaining years of the 20th century, the owners made extensive changes and improvements to the architecture, landscaping and accessibility of the center reflecting Houston's increasingly sophisticated tastes and high standards for both beauty and convenience.
+Overtime, the shopping center has seen extensive changes and improvements to the architecture, landscaping and accessibility of the center reflecting Houston’s increasingly sophisticated tastes and high standards for both beauty and convenience.

+The River Oaks Theater is one of the shopping centers most defining marker.
 The River Oaks Theatre was built in 1939 and is the last historic movie theater in Houston that is still used for its original purpose.
 It is an example of late-1930s Art Deco design.
-The theater has been operated by Landmark Theatres since 1976 and generally shows foreign language and independent films, as well as other "art-house" movies.
-In 1986, Landmark turned the one screen theatre into a three screen theatre by splitting the spacious balcony in two, now facilitating two smaller screens upstairs.
+Landmark Theatres has operated the cinema house since 1976 and generally shows foreign language and independent films, as well as other “art-house” movies.
+In 1986, Landmark turned the one screen theatre into a three-screen theatre by splitting the spacious balcony in two, now facilitating two smaller screens upstairs.